NVIDIA/terraform-provider-ngg/docs/resources/bot.md

 ### Required

 - `command` (String) A specific action to run.
-- `name` (String) The name/symbol for the object within Shoreline and the op language (must be unique, only alphanumeric/underscore).
+- `name` (String) The name/symbol for the object within NVIDIA Mission Control autonomous hardware recovery and the op language (must be unique, only alphanumeric/underscore).

 ### Optional

-- `alarm_resource_query` (String)
+- `alarm_resource_query` (String) Defaults to ``.
 - `communication_channel` (String) A string value denoting the slack channel where notifications related to the object should be sent to.
+Defaults to ``.
 - `communication_workspace` (String) A string value denoting the slack workspace where notifications related to the object should be sent to.
+Defaults to ``.
 - `description` (String) A user-friendly explanation of an object.
+Defaults to ``.
 - `enabled` (Boolean) If the object is currently enabled or disabled.
 Defaults to `false`.
-- `event_type` (String) Used to tag external triggers vs 'shoreline' alarms (default).
+- `event_type` (String) Used to tag external triggers vs 'SYSTEM' alarms (default).
+Defaults to ``.
 - `family` (String) General class for an Action or Bot (e.g., custom, standard, metric, or system check).
 Defaults to `custom`.
-- `integration_name` (String) The name/symbol of a Shoreline integration involved in triggering the bot.
+- `integration_name` (String) The name/symbol of a NVIDIA Mission Control autonomous hardware recovery integration involved in triggering the bot.
+Defaults to ``.
 - `monitor_id` (String) For 'datadog' monitor triggered bots, the DD monitor identifier.
+Defaults to ``.

 ### Read-Only